-- Mesothelioma is a rare type of cancer that occurs in the lining of the lungs (pleura) and less commonly the lining of the abdomen (peritoneum).
+- Mesothelioma is a rare type of cancer that occurs in the lining of the lungs (pleura) and chest wall and less commonly the lining of the abdomen (peritoneum) or in the tissue around the testicles, called the tunica vaginalis.

 - Eight out of 10 people with mesothelioma report asbestos exposure, which is why it is considered the biggest risk factor of developing the disease.